Saturday Night Live: Writers

+The segment's previous head writer was Alex Baze (who wrote for the segment from 2004 to 2014, and was the head writer of the segment starting with the 2011–12 season, until his aforementioned 2014 departure).
+Scenes on Weekend Update that involve members of the cast acting in-character alongside the host are often written by staff writers outside the dedicated Weekend Update team, who know those characters better.

 SNL writers are often also performers or experienced in writing and improvisational comedy.
 Many are hired from similar backgrounds such as The Groundlings, Second City, Upright Citizens Brigade Theatre, and ImprovOlympic.
-Comedian Jim Downey was head writer for nine years beginning in 1985.
+Comedian Jim Downey was head writer for 10 years, from 1985 to 1995.
+Downey (who previously joined the show's writing staff in the show's second season in 1977) is not only the show's longest-tenured head writer, but he is also overall the show's longest-tenured writer in the show's history.
+As he wrote for the show on-and-off for 30 years, formally retiring from the show in 2013.

 Experienced writers with backgrounds in television shows are also sometimes brought into the SNL writing room.
 Like the SNL cast who appear on camera, many of the writers have been able to find their own success outside the show, such as Conan O'Brien, who was brought into SNL from The Groundlings in 1988, went on to write for The Simpsons, and eventually began hosting his own show.
 Former head writer Adam McKay, along with performer Ferrell, founded the successful comedy website Funny or Die.
-In 2000 Tina Fey became the first woman SNL head writer and successfully made the transition to starring on the show, as well as writing and starring in feature films, ultimately creating and starring in her own show 30 Rock, which was partly based on her SNL experiences.
+In 1999, Tina Fey (a year before joining the cast and becoming a Weekend Update anchor) became the first woman SNL head writer and successfully made the transition to starring on the show, as well as writing and starring in feature films, ultimately creating and starring in her own show 30 Rock, which was partly based on her SNL experiences.
 In 2005 Fey was paid $1.5 million per season for her dual role as head writer and performer.
 Writer John Mulaney has also found success outside of SNL through well-received stand-up specials, his Broadway act The Oh, Hello Show, and the special John Mulaney & the Sack Lunch Bunch.

+Directors

+The show employs a studio director, who directs all of the live sketches, as well as segment directors, who direct the commercial parodies and short films.

+The show's studio directors have been: